Kiran-Sawant/Risk-Monitor/README.md

         </td>
   </tr>
   <tr>
-     <th>appriciation</th>
+     <th>appreciation</th>
-        <td>The appriciation of the asset in your favor.
+        <td>The appreciation of the asset in your favor.
 For short positions a negative appriciation in asset is positive appriciation for you portfolio.
 It accounts for position types and shows appriciation accordingly.
         </td>
   </tr>
   <tr>